BynetComm/tools/README.md

 To check if Git is already config-ed you can type git config --list Create a free GitHub account or login if you already have one

+to get latest tools run update_tools.bat
+To push your update run push.bat (1st you have to setup your SSH public key in github site https://github.com/settings/ssh contact oz for help

+Tools in Repo
+NirCmd    Version 2.75 a generic Swiss army knife  (http://www.nirsoft.net/) Fping     Version 3.0  a fast ping utility (http://www.kwakkelflap.com) op        Version 1.0  a fast ping ruby wrapper (Bynet Internal) -first make sure to run op_install.bat kml       Version 2.1 a custom .csv to .kml converter (Bynet Internal) mon       Version 2.2 a Test Drive GPS + RADWIN snmp/telnet + Fping Collector / Monitor => customized c:\temp\output.csv
+foz       Version 1.2 a Fast ping wrapper (please run foz -s for initial setup and foz dump_env to write to Registry) fix_path  Version 0.1 adds this Repo tools to your path and (assumes the tools are cloned into C:\Bynet\Tools)